Joel-Haeberli/it-security-docs/docs/themes/Carving.md

 ## Tools

+> Exam question: Which tools can be used for carving

 There are some dedicated forensic carving tools.
 The most popular are:

 - **Scalpel** (Today part of Sleuthkit) https://github.com/sleuthkit/scalpel